Shlackka/Oathbound/README.md

 ### Content

 - All narrative text, character descriptions, and gameplay content within **Oathbound** were written and developed by myself.
-I utilized various resources to brainstorm and refine story elements, character interactions, and game logic.
+I utilised various resources to brainstorm and refine story elements, character interactions, and game logic.

-- **[ChatGPT](https://chat.openai.com/)** was used as a resource for resolving coding challenges, particularly in optimizing the game loop, managing player inventory, and implementing combat mechanics.
-It also provided assistance with brainstorming ideas and refining narrative components.
+- **[ChatGPT](https://chat.openai.com/)** was used as a resource for resolving coding challenges, particularly in optimising the game loop, managing player inventory, and implementing combat mechanics.
+It also provided assistance with brainstorming ideas, refining narrative components and helping to improve and format the functions docstrings.

 - The inspiration for **Oathbound** stemmed from my interest in classic text-based adventure games and tabletop RPGs, where story and strategic decision-making are central to the experience.